-At Probulin, we understand the importance of delivering the most effective probiotic products to our customers.
+At Probulin, we understand the importance of delivering an effective probiotic products to our customers.
 That’s why we safeguard our products by using:

-- The correct CFU’s (between 10 to 20 Billion CFU is all that is truly needed)
+- What we believe is the correct CFU’s (between 10 to 20 Billion CFU is all that is truly needed)

 - Only the most robust probiotic strains